 Living in the 20th century without a fast internet can be very irritating.
-When the world slowly moving towards 5G leaving back the already-fast 4G in search of faster data transfer, there are people who can’t still watch a YouTube video without buffering.
+When the world slowly moves towards 5G leaving back the already-fast 4G in search of faster data transfer, there are people who can’t still watch a YouTube video without buffering.
 We are not talking about those who do not even have access to internet data.
-But those who have subscribed for a fast internet connection but still not being able to enjoy it to its fullest.
+But those who have subscribed for a fast internet connection but still not able to enjoy it to its fullest.

 So, in this guide, we are going to look at some of the possible ways one can increase the speed of their internet connection.
 Without any further due, let’s dive into it.

-Test Internet Speed
+Before you Start: Test the Internet Speed

 In order to improve your internet speed, you should first figure out how much of its potential you are missing.
 If you subscribed for a connection with a 10mbps speed, you should be able to get something between 1 – 1.5MBps (know the difference between Mbps and MBps in the following section) downloading and uploading speeds.
 It will vary based on your location and whether your provider delivers the same download/upload speeds.